SMITHsharon/mushroomMania/README.md

 ### Project Specs
-- Given: The JSON data file
+- Given: JSON data file
 - Imported the JSON data into Firebase as the seed file
 - Completed all the project setup: jQuery, Bootstrap, Sass, Angular, Sass
 - One controller is defined for the app, `ShroomCtrol`.
-- The controller loads the JSON data from firebase with an `XHR` call using the `$http` function that Angular provides.
+- The controller loads the JSON data from Firebase with an `XHR` call using the `$http` function that Angular provides.
 - The app puts the JSON object into `$scope.mushrooms` and binds that variable to the controller.
 - Uses the Angular directives: `ng-click`, `ng-repeat`, and `filter`.